Library Resources for J 205 Gateway to Media

 The Gateway project requires students to make extensive use of the resources of the University of Oregon Libraries.
 Gateway students are asked to find a variety of materials on a public policy topic: journalistic, institutional, and academic.
 The links below will assist you in working through the project and in gaining a better understanding of the resources of a large academic library.

 CQ Researcher is your starting point for choosing a topic for the Gateway project.
-Click on the "CQ Researcher Miscellaneous Online Journals" link.
-Then "Browse by Topic" (left hand column), for a list of possible topics.
+Click "View Online" and then click on "CQ Electronic Library."
+You can "Browse Topics" or enter a keyword search.
 CQ Researcher provides 20-page summaries of many public policy issues.

-The Oregon Media Directory compiles links to 60 websites for Oregon newspapers, radio and TV stations, and community-oriented blogs.
+The Oregon Media Directory is a great place for finding news reports on Oregon topics.
+It compiles links to 60 websites for Oregon newspapers, radio and TV stations, and community-oriented blogs.
 There is a custom search box for each category, and also for the entire site.

 To evaluate your sources, use the Critical Evaluation of Information Sources guide.

 - AP Images .
 Contains photos, graphics, and sound files from the archives of the Associated Press.

 - ArtStor (on the UO campus) (off the UO campus).
 Contains a vast archive of art, photographs, and photojournalism.

 - Vanderbilt TV News Archive.
 Contains downloadable video of news broadcasts from major TV networks.
 CNN and NBC segments are available free of charge; for other networks, there is a fee.